 Both Deutsche and Commerzbank are in positions of extreme weakness, with share prices down more than 90% from their pre-crisis highs.
 Their combined market capitalisation of €29bn is dwarfed by €83bn for Spain’s Santander, €69bn for France’s BNP Paribas, €52bn for the Netherlands’ ING Group, and €32bn for Italy’s Unicredit.
 At least two of these institutions are contenders to buy Commerzbank.
 And a foreign bid for Deutsche Bank – once unthinkable – may not be far off.

 Germany will be under pressure over its European policies, too.
-Berlin's previous backing for the merger and formation of a 'national champion' appeared to counter some key precepts of European banking union that Germany otherwise says it supports.
-Merkel and Scholz will now face pressure from France and other European partners for Berlin to invite European bids for either of its top banks.
-This could invite strong questioning, especially from France, of Germany's ultimate European goals.
+Berlin’s previous backing for the merger and formation of a ‘national champion’ appeared to counter some key precepts of European banking union that Germany otherwise says it supports.
+Merkel and Scholz will now face pressure from France and other European partners for Berlin to invite European bids either for its top banks.
+This could invite strong questioning, especially from France, of Germany’s ultimate European goals.

 If a foreign bid went through, many German politicians believe the country could be exposed in the next financial crisis to a lack of nationally strong banks helping to shore up domestic industry.
 As the Frankfurter Allgemeine Zeitung daily wrote on Friday, ‘The Germans don’t like their banks.
 They may see their benefits only when there are none left.’

 If, on the other hand, the Germans block foreign bids on indirectly protectionist grounds, this would cause a major backlash around Europe.
 Banking could be the ultimate battleground where Germany must decide between national and European priorities.
 Whatever happens, for Germany this will be painful.